SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 After completing these steps you will have logged into SAP Data Intellegence

-1. Open Chrome and go to (UPDATE add URL)
+1. Open Chrome and go to (UPDATE: add URL)
 <br>![](/exercises/ex0/images/LogOn_Default_00_05.png)

 2. Enter 'Default' for Tenant Name and click 'Proceed'